-Ascend Mount Baker (elevation 10,781 ft), the second most heavily glaciated peak of the Cascade Range volcanoes for the challenge of a lifetime.
-This mountaineering course is designed for students with previous backpacking, rock climbing or mountaineering experience, and is also well suited for Outward Bound alumni who want to continue their technical and personal skills development.
-Learn technical mountaineering skills and practice communication, conflict resolution, and decision-making strategies while exploring high mountain meadows and stunning alpine climbing and backpacking routes.
+This challenge of a lifetime mountaineering course is designed for students with previous backpacking, rock climbing or mountaineering experience and is also well suited for Outward Bound alumni who want to continue their technical and personal skills development.
+Learn technical mountaineering skills and practice communication, conflict resolution, and decision-making strategies while exploring high mountain meadows and stunning glaciers.
+The course includes a focus on cultivating skills around leadership, character development, service to others and interpersonal development.
+With a hope to summit, the key to success is acclimation, good weather, and being in good physical condition (having endurance).
+Acclimation is integrated into our course design.

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!